intermine/intermine-homepage-2017/content/tutorials/index.md

 {"title" : "Tutorials and videos",
-"layout" : "single"}
+"layout" : "single" }

 ## Training workshops and Exercises

-We typically carry out a few training workshops each year - keep your eye on our [calendar](https://intermineorg.wordpress.com/events/) or [twitter feed](https://twitter.com/intermineorg) to find out when registration is open.
+We typically carry out a few training workshops each year - keep your eye on our <a href="https://intermineorg.wordpress.com/events/" target="_blank">calender</a> or <a href="https://twitter.com/intermineorg" target="_blank">twitter feed</a> to find out when registration is open.
 The [materials are available online](http://intermine.org/training-workshops/) and designed to be worked through in a self-led or tutor-led manner.
 These include:

+{{% container class="tutorialpageFlexContainer" %}}
+{{% container %}}
 ## Materials

 - Intro To Data Analysis: